yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 </div>

-<a href="code/02_Edges/HGLMandelEdge.lhs" class="cut">02_Edges/<strong>HGLMandelEdge.lhs</strong> </a>
+<a href="code/02_Edges/HGLMandelEdge.lhs" class="cut">Download the source code of this section → 02_Edges/<strong>HGLMandelEdge.lhs</strong> </a>

-<hr/><a href="code/03_Mandelbulb/Mandelbulb.lhs" class="cut">03_Mandelbulb/<strong>Mandelbulb.lhs</strong></a>
+<hr/><a href="code/03_Mandelbulb/Mandelbulb.lhs" class="cut">Download the source code of this section → 03_Mandelbulb/<strong>Mandelbulb.lhs</strong></a>

 ## 3D Mandelbrot?

-Why only draw the edge?
-It is clearly not as nice as drawing the complete surface.
-Yeah, I know, but, as we use OpenGL, why not show something in 3D.
+Now we will we extend to a third dimension.

-But, complex number are only in 2D and there is no 3D equivalent to complex.
+But, there is no 3D equivalent to complex.
-In fact, the only extension known are quaternions, 4D.
+In fact, the only extension known are quaternions (in 4D).
-As I know almost nothing about quaternions, I will use some extended complex.
+As I know almost nothing about quaternions, I will use some extended complex, instead of using a 3D projection of quaternions.
 I am pretty sure this construction is not useful for numbers.
-But it will be enough for us to create something nice.
+But it will be enough for us to create something that look nice.

+This section is quite long, but don't be afraid, most of the code is some OpenGL boilerplate.
+For those you want to skim,
-As there is a lot of code, I'll give a high level view to what occurs:
+here is a high level representation:

  > - OpenGL Boilerplate
  >
- >   - set some IORef for states
+ >   - set some IORef (understand variables) for states
  >   - Drawing:
  >
  >      - set doubleBuffer, handle depth, window size...